 Description

-DESCRIPTION: the memorial stands in a prominent roadside position within a small hedged enclosure on the north side of the village green and to the north-west of the Church of St Mary (Grade I).
+The Hawkedon War Memorial is a First World War memorial that was unveiled and dedicated in 1920.
+It is made of stone and is located in a prominent roadside position within a small hedged enclosure on the north side of the village green, to the north-west of the Church of St Mary, which is a Grade I listed building.

-It comprises a tall obelisk which tapers in octagonal section from a deep, square pedestal standing on a substantial octagonal plinth.
-The whole stands on a three-stepped base which is curved at the front (south side).
-Carved in shallow relief on the front (south) of the base of the pedestal is the Emblem on Victory (a wreath with crossed swords) along with the words: 'THE / WAR / 1914 / 1918'.
-The dedicatory inscription is inscribed on the north, east and west faces of the pedestal and reads 'TO THE / GLORY / OF / GOD / IN MEMORY OF / THE MEN OF / HAWKEDON / 'GREATER LOVE / HATH / NO MAN'.
-The names of the nine men who died are inscribed on the eight faces of the octagonal plinth.
+The memorial features a tall obelisk that tapers in an octagonal shape from a deep, square pedestal, which stands on a substantial octagonal plinth.
+The entire structure is set on a three-stepped base that is curved at the front (south side).
+On the front (south) of the base of the pedestal, there is a carved relief of the Emblem of Victory, which consists of a wreath with crossed swords, along with the words: 'THE / WAR / 1914 / 1918'.
+The dedicatory inscription is found on the north, east, and west faces of the pedestal, reading: 'TO THE / GLORY / OF / GOD / IN MEMORY OF / THE MEN OF / HAWKEDON / 'GREATER LOVE / HATH / NO MAN'.
+The names of the nine men who died in the war are inscribed on the eight faces of the octagonal plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.